Breadcrumb

 All applicants for Mathematics will be expected to be taking Mathematics and Further Mathematics to A level, or to be following an equivalent course of mathematical study (for example, the IB).
 Note that if your school does not offer teaching for Further Mathematics, you may be able to get help from the Further Mathematics Support Programme.
 Students studying the International Baccalaureate should take IB Higher Level 'Analysis and Approaches'.

 In the first year only, there are two options: Pure and Applied Mathematics; and Mathematics with Physics.
 Candidates who intend to take the latter option are expected to indicate this when they apply, but a final decision does not have to be made at that stage.
 For more information see the Faculty course guide.
 Physics to A level or equivalent is considered advantageous for all applicants to Mathematics.
-Note that Maths with Physics has requirements for prior study of Physics, see the Natural Sciences page on the University website for more information.
+Note that Mathematics with Physics has requirements for prior study of Physics, see the Natural Sciences page on the University website for more information.

 The application process

-At Peterhouse, candidates based for educational purposes in the UK will be interviewed in person whereas candidates based overseas will be interviewed online.
-In both cases, there will be two interviews, both of which aim to test your ability to think about unfamiliar mathematical problems.
+There will be two interviews, both of which aim to test your ability to think about unfamiliar mathematical problems.
 The material required to solve these problems does not go beyond what candidates would have already covered in school and no special preparation is necessary.
 One interview will be preceded by preparation time of approximately 45 minutes to an hour, during which you will attempt questions for discussion in the interview that follows.
 In the other interview, you will be given questions to think about during the interview itself.
 Candidates wishing to study Mathematics with Physics will have an additional Physics interview.

 Typical conditional offers

 All our successful applicants will be given a STEP condition as part of their offer, typically 1,1 in STEP II and III.
 Those taking A Levels will also be asked to achieve typically A*A*A in relevant subjects.
-Those taking the IB will usually be asked for a minimum of 40-42 points to include 776 or 777 at Higher level in relevant subjects.
-Those studying for other qualifications will be given an equivalent offer
+Those taking the IB will usually be asked for a minimum of 41-42 points to include 776 or 777 at Higher level in relevant subjects.
+Those studying for other qualifications will be given an equivalent offer.

 Offers are designed to be realistic, taking into account individual circumstances, and to reflect potential and likely levels of achievement.
 Although most applicants are understandably nervous about interviews and STEP Mathematics, we have found them to be a better indicator of mathematical potential than A level results alone.